au-ts/sddf/drivers/i2c/host/meson/README.md

 #### Request buffer

 The request buffers are used between the clients, server and drivers to represent a complete request.
 They are passed from the client to the server where they are validated and moved to the driver if authentic.
 The driver then decomposes the request buffer into some number of hardware operations and placed accordingly in the registers.
+The format details are already covered above.

 #### Example